- Home

 Pack up the back pack.

 Once homework is done, have your child pack things up and place them near the door, so they are ready to grab the next morning.
-When things are organized and your kids know where they are, you’ll avoid a frantic search when everyone is supposed to be heading out the door.
+This habit helps avoid a frantic search when everyone is supposed to be heading out the door.
 This is especially true when something extra is needed for an after-school activity or a project is due.

 -